Sovereign Military and Hospitaller Order of Saint John of Jerusalem, Oecumenical Knights of Malta

-The "Sovereign Military and Hospitaller Order of St. John of Jerusalem, Oecumenial Knights of Malta" is linked to the Glorus Foundation, a so-called charitable trust and shareholder in the Euro-America Finance Holding International - Cayman Islands - Panama.
+The Sovereign Military and Hospitaller Order of St. John of Jerusalem, Oecumenial Knights of Malta is linked to the Glorus Foundation, a charitable trust and shareholder in the Euro-America Finance Holding International - Cayman Islands - Panama.
 In Germany the same organisation is called the "Kreuz des Südens" or "Cross of the South".
+The Ecumenical Knights have diplomatic representation with São Tomé and Príncipe.